schnerring/schnerring.github.io/content/about.md

 draft: false
 ---

 I'm passionate about almost everything in the computer world.
 That world is an infinitely deep rabbit hole teaching me new things every day.
 I love building things and solving problems.
 On this website, I share my thoughts and notes about things that interest me.
-Maybe my content was helpful to you.
-Blogging is also fun and helps to improve my writing!
+And maybe my content even helps you.

 Found an error?
 Don't hesitate and contact me.
 Any feedback is greatly appreciated.

 ## Gruvbox Theme

-I am the author of the [gruvbox](https://github.com/schnerring/hugo-theme-gruvbox)-inspired Hugo theme you see.
+I am the author of the Hugo theme you see.
+It uses the [gruvbox](https://github.com/schnerring/hugo-theme-gruvbox) color palette.
 If you like it, you're free to use it, too.
 [The code is available on GitHub](https://github.com/schnerring/hugo-theme-gruvbox) and licensed under MIT.
 [Have a look at the demo site](https://hugo-theme-gruvbox.schnerring.net) to explore its features.

 ## Analytics